mo-sangha/book/chapters/nature-as-awareness.typ

 The nature of mind is the nature of all experiences and appearances.

-The key point here is that the practitioner is pointed to awareness as the nature of mind: the very nature of the 80 cognitive states, which include aversion (33), attachment (40) and ignorance (7)---things like sadness, states of peace, fear, sensations are all permeated by awareness.
+The key point here as the trekcho aspect is that the practitioner is pointed to awareness as the nature of mind: the very nature of mind and reality.

-But also, for the practitioner, the four foundations of mindfulness are permeated by awareness---emotions, mental formations, the body and environment.
+The togal aspect
+involves introduction to clear light but also to light rays, bindus, and vajra chains, which are mind-light phenomena seen by conditioned mind, thereby bridging the conditioned mind with pure luminous mind.
+Then conditioned mind is essentially turning in on itself, like water pouring into water, as mind recognizing mind.

 This phase corresponds with the 3rd of the 5 paths: "The path of seeing is the direct perception of the truth of reality through nonconceptual samadhi concurrent with intelligence that immediately follows the supreme attribute.
-The path of seeing is said to mark the point at which one becomes an Arya, or a noble one."
-[TODO: Who is the quote attributed to?
-Patrul Rinpoche?
-From where?]
+The path of seeing is said to mark the point at which one becomes an Arya, or a noble one." #todo([TODO: this is a quotation from Mipham's "The Entrance to the Way of the Wise" aka "Introduction to Scholarship", hunt down that text.])

 According to Patrul Rinpoche, "It is called the path of seeing because it is here that one first sees the supermundane wisdom of the noble ones."
 It is the entrance to the first bhumi, known as Perfect Joy.
-(It is said in the pith instructions that the path of accumulation is the stage of understanding, the path of joining is the stage of experience, and the path of seeing is the stage of realization.)
+(It is said in the pith instructions that the path of accumulation is the stage of understanding, the path of joining is the stage of experience, and the path of seeing is the stage of realization.) #todo([TODO: This text is copied from a wiki, we probably have to cite that if we're keeping this text.
+Might be better to find the original?])

 In phase 1 we are introduced to the fruit (11th bhumi) as the path.